-There are hunting scenes, mythical characters, people going about their daily business and much more to discover in the intricate series of mosaics.
+The mosaics reflect scenes from life in these times and there are hunting scenes, mythical characters, people going about their daily business and much more to discover in the intricate series of mosaics.

 Perhaps everyone's favourite is the 'bikini girls' mosaic which shows bikini-clad Roman ladies enjoying themselves with exercise and sport - I think it's so popular because it shows that the Romans were really just like us, not just statuesque toga-clad figures, and that helps us make a connection with them.
 Whatever the reason, its very impressive!

 Other rooms in the villa depict themes ranging from fishing to dancing and even mythological figures such as Pan and the one-eyed giant, Cyclops.
 Even the servants rooms are decorated though often with patterned mosaics rather than pictures.
 Some rooms have frescoes as well as mosaics but these are not so well preserved.
 There are also courtyards and fountains in the villa and a nymphaeum to keep the air cool and provide a constant supply of water.

 The mosaics really are astonishing in both their quantity and quality.
 After visiting the Villa del Casale you will find it difficult to admire the small, incomplete sections of mosaics often on display in villas and museums around Europe!

 Places to Visit Nearby